spatie/flysystem-dropbox/README.md

 ## Using Flystem v1

-If you're stuck on Flysystem v1, then use [v1 of flysystem-dropbox](https://github.com/spatie/flysystem-dropbox/tree/v1).
+If you're using Flysystem v1, then use [v1 of flysystem-dropbox](https://github.com/spatie/flysystem-dropbox/tree/v1).

 ## Support us